Make a yummy Baked Alaska and learn at the same time.

-When you whisk up the meringue you fill the mixture with lots of air bubbles, remember we looked at transforming egg whites a little while ago!
-This acts as an insulating layer around the ice-cream and protects it from the heat.
-The heat is unable to penetrate through and so the ice-cream stays cold.
+When you whisk up the meringue, you fill the mixture with lots of air bubbles, remember, we looked at transforming egg whites a little while ago!
+This acts as an insulating layer around the ice cream and protects it from heat.
+The heat is unable to penetrate through and so the ice cream stays cold.

 So there you have it – science and a pudding all in one!
 You can’t get better than that!

 Last Updated on February 27, 2023 by Emma Vanstone

 Yes, kitchen science is one of our favourites.

 yum!
 I’ve never made a baked alaska but I want to try now!

 maryanne @ mama smiles

 It was…the great thing about science it you have to repeat the experiment to ensure it is accurate!

 Have to admit I’ve never tried Baked Alaska, let alone knew how it worked… I’m so intrigued now!